huggingface/accelerate/docs/source/usage_guides/megatron_lm.md

 ## Accelerate Megatron-LM Plugin

 Important features are directly supported via the `accelerate config` command.
-An example of thr corresponding questions for using Megatron-LM features is shown below:
+An example of the corresponding questions for using Megatron-LM features is shown below:

 ```bash
 :~$ accelerate config --config_file "megatron_gpt_config.yaml"